qri-io/rfcs/text/0012-CLI-commands.md

 - provisions a new qri ID
 - create an IPFS repository if one doesn’t exist

-This command is automatically run if you invoke any qri command without first running setup.
-If setup has already been run, by default qri won’t let you overwrite this info.
+This command is automatically run if you invoke any Qri command without first running setup.
+If setup has already been run, by default Qri won’t let you overwrite this info.

+Use the `--remove` to remove your Qri repo.
+This deletes your entire repo, including all your datasets, and de-registers your peername from the registry.

 ```
 qri setup [flags]